 The above is applicable to a council with a common seal.

 OR

 [Subject to standing order 22(a) above, any two councillors may sign, on behalf of the council, any deed required by law and the Proper Officer shall witness their signatures.]
 The above is applicable to a council without a common seal.

-Communicating with District and County or Unitary councillors b Unless the council determines otherwise, a copy of each letter sent to the [(England) [District and County Council] OR [County Council]] shall be sent to the ward councillor(s) representing the area of the council.
+Communicating with District and County or Unitary councillors

+- a An invitation to attend a meeting of the council shall be sent, together with the agenda, to the ward councillor(s) of the [(England) [District and County Council]. - b Unless the council determines otherwise, a copy of each letter sent to the [(England) [District and County Council] OR [County Council]] shall be sent to the ward councillor(s) representing the area of the council.